Rensumaho/promt-template-manager/README.md

 - **🔍 Smart Search**: Quickly find prompts from your collection
 - **📊 Usage Tracking**: Automatic sorting by usage frequency
 - **💾 Global Storage**: Prompts are available across all VS Code workspaces
+- **📤 Export/Import**: Backup and share your prompt collections with selective export and instant refresh

 ### ✅ File Content Integration